Following messy start, enormous Paycheck Protection Program shows signs of buttressing economy

 The Small Business Administration, the government’s smallest Cabinet-level agency, didn’t post the rules for the program until the night before it went live, a day when 1,363 people died of covid-19 and the numbers were on the rise.
 At agency headquarters on launch day, the SBA’s software for processing applications repeatedly malfunctioned, creating a massive backlog.
 Large banks, leery of inadvertently misusing taxpayer money, waited for more clarity from the government before they started lending.
 Community bankers asked staff members to work overtime, but even the most successful ones say it was nowhere near enough.

-Although the program was designed so that companies with 500 or fewer employees could tap up to $10 million in forgivable loans, it was soon clear that much bigger companies could access the program as large chains including Ruth’s Chris Steakhouse began announcing in securities filings that they had received millions in funding.
+Although the program was designed so companies with 500 or fewer employees could tap up to $10 million in forgivable loans, it was soon clear much bigger companies could access the program, as large chains including Ruth’s Chris Steak House began announcing in securities filings that they had received millions in funding.

 As one report after another came out about large, public firms getting money, the National Federation of Independent Business asked policymakers to “put an immediate halt to this nonsense.”

-Note: Clarification: An earlier version of this story described the Payment Protection Program as a “corporate loan forgiveness program,” which may have given an inaccurate impression of the program’s focus on small businesses.
-This version has been updated.
-The story has also been updated to clarify concerns raised by Sen. Susan Collins (R-Maine).